bifrost-platform/Bifrost-Node-AdminPanel/README.md

 # Admin Panel DApp

-A decentralized application for interacting with Bifrost Network's bonding functionality.
-This DApp allows node operators to connect their MetaMask wallet, bond BFC, and manage their candidate status on the Bifrost.
+A decentralized application for interacting with the Bifrost Network’s bonding contract.
+This DApp allows node operators to connect their MetaMask wallet, bond BFC, and manage their candidate status on the Bifrost Network.

 ## Features

-- MetaMask wallet integration
-- Network management (add/switch to Bifrost)
-- Candidate validation status check
+- Check the status of candidate validation
-- Token bonding functionality
+- Self-bonding by using Bifrost Network's precompile
 - Additional bond amount management

 ## Prerequisites